 mental barriers like idolatry, superstition, illusion by sound theology, reason and maturity.

 b1,3) Use is by intentional restraint or actual expression with communication and action.

-Common characteristics are eg major or minor, actual or potential, stable or fragile, seen or not.
+Common characteristics are eg essential or superfluous, major or minor, daily or scarcely, actual or

 b1,4) Expansion is by eg adaptive, social, educational, administrative, technical means, change of

 b2,1) Natural freedoms utilize by nature given rooms of individual and collective movement.

 b2,3) Individual freedoms are possibilities of physical, mental and spiritual activities of a person.